robbert-vdh/nih-plug/plugins/diopser/README.md

 ### Building

-After installing [Rust](https://rustup.rs/) with the nightly toolchain (because of the use of SIMD), you can compile Diopser as follows
+After installing [Rust](https://rustup.rs/) with the nightly toolchain (because of the use of SIMD), you can compile Diopser as follows:

 ```shell
 cargo +nightly xtask bundle gain --release